tronciu92/Express_Note_Taker/README.md

 6. The delete method needs to locate and delete specific notes from the server

 ## Installing
 Run `npm install` to install all dependencies.
 To use the application locally, run `node server.js` in your terminal, and then open `http://localhost:8080` in your preferred browswer.
-The Note Taker app is live on Heroku for you to use as well.
+The Note Taker app is <a href=" https://tronciu-note-taker.herokuapp.com/">live on Heroku</a> for you to use as well.